vwxyzjn/portwarden/README.md

 After the services are spinned up, go to http://localhost:8000 and follow the steps to setup scheduled backups.

-You will probably have to host Portwarden Server on your machine.
+You will probably have to host Portwarden Server on your machine or server.
 One caveat is that Portwarden Server does *store your encryption key* (not your master password) and I don't feel comfortable managing your credentials.
 This server is really for my personal use and a demonstration of the modern architecture for my Software Design class (see below)

-Feel free to watch the following Gif.
+Feel free to watch the following Gif on how to set it up.
 If you need a control bar, please go to https://imgur.com/a/4Vy1Hat

 ![alt text](./portwarden_server_demo.gif "Portwarden Server Demo")